turbot/pipes-docs/docs/accounts/org/billing.md

 The **Billing** page provides visibility into the current state of billing for your organization.

 To manage billing, go to the **Advanced** page for your organization and click **Billing** from the left-hand menu.
-The billing page will only available if your organization was purchased on the [Team Plan](/pipes/docs/accounts/org#team-plan).
+The billing page will only be available if your organization was purchased on the [Team Plan](/pipes/docs/accounts/org#team-plan).
 If your organization is part of a [tenant](/pipes/docs/accounts/tenant), you can view your bill from the [tenant billing page](/pipes/docs/accounts/tenant/billing).

 <img src="/images/docs/pipes/pipes_billing.png" width="400pt"/>

 ## Free Trial

-When you first enroll in the [Team Plan](/pipes/docs/accounts/org#team-plan) and create an [organization](/pipes/docs/accounts/org), you will be signed up to a 14-day free trial.
+When you first enroll in the [Team Plan](/pipes/docs/accounts/org#team-plan) and create an [organization](/pipes/docs/accounts/org), you will be signed up for a 14-day free trial.

-During this period, you will have access to all the features of the plan, with 1/2 of the normal included monthly compute minutes.
+During this period, you will have access to all the features of the plan, with 1/2 of the normal monthly compute minutes included.

 After or during the trial period, you will need to upgrade to a paid plan to continue using the service.
 Failure to do so will result in your workspaces being suspended.